wikcioo/virt-manager-cli/README.md

 # Virt Manager Cli

-### This project is currently under development and is not yet suitable for usage!

 A command-line program to mange your virtual machines, based on QEMU - the open-source virtualization software.

 ## Features: